Bermuda Police Service

-The Bermuda Police Service is the law enforcement agency of the British Overseas Territory of Bermuda.
-It is responsible for policing the entire archipelago, including incorporated municipalities, and the surrounding waters.
+The Bermuda Police Service is the law enforcement agency of the British Overseas Territory and former Imperial fortress of Bermuda.

+Overview

+The BPS is responsible for policing the entire archipelago, including incorporated municipalities, and the surrounding waters.
 It is part of, and entirely funded by, the Government of Bermuda.

 Like the Royal Bermuda Regiment, it is under the nominal control of the territory's Governor and Commander in Chief, although, for day-to-day purposes, control is delegated to a minister of the local government.

 It was created in 1879, as Bermuda's first professional police service.
-In organisation, operation, and dress, it was created and has developed in line with the patterns established by British police services, such as the City of Glasgow Police, and the Metropolitan Police Service.
+In organisation, operation, and dress, it was created and has developed in line with the patterns established by British Isles police services, such as the City of Glasgow Police, and the Metropolitan Police Service.

-History of law enforcement in Bermuda
+History

-Bermuda's first police, from settlement until 1879, had been nine Parish constables (one for each Parish).
-As had been the case in England, these positions were filled by men appointed for twelve months, unpaid service, until pay was introduced in the 19th Century.
+Bermuda's first police, from settlement until 1879, had been nine parish constables (one for each parish).
+As had been the case in England, these positions were filled by men appointed for twelve months, unpaid service, until pay was introduced in the 19th century.
 These appointments were compulsory, akin to jury service.

 Dissatisfaction with the quality of this part-time constabulary led to the formation of the Bermuda Police Force under the Police Establishment Act, 1879.
 The new body consisted of ten full-time constables under Superintendent J. C. B. Clarke.
 Three of the constables were based in Hamilton, with Clarke, three in St. George's, with Chief Constable H. Dunkley, and two in Somerset, and there were still twenty-one part-time parish constables.

 The size of the police force was trebled in 1901.
 The first detective was appointed in 1919, and the force was reorganised again in 1920, with eighteen constables recruited from the UK raising its strength to forty-six.
 The size of the force grew steadily over the following decades.

 The Bermuda Reserve Constabulary was created in 1951.
-After the closure of Bermuda's Royal Naval Dockyard and associated military garrison in 1958, Police Headquarters and other elements relocated to Prospect Camp, the former military headquarters.
+After the reduction of Bermuda's Royal Naval Dockyard (which had had its own police force) to a base in 1951, and the associated withdrawal of regular British Army units of the Bermuda Garrison in 1957 (leaving only part-time units), Police Headquarters and other elements relocated to Prospect Camp, the former military headquarters.
 A Women's Department was established in 1961 with the first five female police officers.
 A marine section was formed in 1962, with its first large boat, the Heron, being built by police officers in their spare time.